-The Fund's investments will, at the time of purchase, comply with the credit rating requirements of the Fund's Benchmark Index, which is sub-investment grade, although this may include unrated or split-rated bonds judged to be of comparable quality with sub-investment grade bonds at the time of purchase.
-While it is intended that the Fund's investments will comprise sub-investment grade issues that make up the Benchmark Index, issues may be upgraded in certain circumstances from time to time.
-In such event the Fund may hold investment grade issues until such time as the investment grade issues cease to form part of the Fund's Benchmark Index (where applicable) and it is possible and practicable (in the Investment Manager's view) to liquidate the position.
+The Fund's direct investments will, at the time of purchase, comply with the ESG requirements of the Fund's Benchmark Index.
+The Fund may continue to hold securities which no longer comply with the ESG requirements of the Fund's Benchmark Index until such time as the relevant securities cease to form part of the Benchmark Index and it is possible and practicable (in the Investment Manager's view) to liquidate the position.